treddeni/ripple-bot/README.md

 You will need to have a file named config.js (or [config name].js) in the configs directory.

+You will need to add your Ripple credentials to the login.js file.

 <h3>UI</h3>

 The streaming plot at the top shows a stream of the bid ask spreads for the currency and issuers selected in the config file.
 The spread for each issuer is shown in a different color.